How could I possibly race for so many hours straight?

 In most cases, yes.
 You’ll either start in them or change into them after you finish the bike section.

-Can I use any other mode of transportation besides bicycle or on foot?
+Can I use any other mode of transportation besides bicycle, canoe/kayak or on foot?

-No (unless we have a paddle section).
-No rollerblades, scooters, skateboards, pogo sticks, big wheels, etc. No public transportation, taxis, hanging on to your friend’s car, etc. If you don’t have a bike, but do have a pet alpaca, show it to race management and we’ll see how friendly it is (spitting alpaca are strictly prohibited per City of GR Sanitation Department guidelines).
+No. No rollerblades, scooters, skateboards, pogo sticks, big wheels, etc. No public transportation, taxis, hanging on to your friend’s car, etc. If you don’t have a bike, but do have a pet alpaca, show it to race management and we’ll see how friendly it is (spitting alpaca are strictly prohibited per local sanitation department guidelines.

 Do I need a teammate?